Brad Woods Digital Garden

 Uniforms

-Purpose: to send the same data to all vertices and fragments (all data is equal, aka uniform).
+Purpose: to send the same data to all vertices and fragments.

 Convention: prefix variable name with 'u' (example: uMyUniform).